-The Foundation was introduced to some of the primary schools in Modimolle in October 2011 through the Department of Basic Education’s annual National Nutrition Week.
-The in-school breakfast feeding programme began with just 3 schools in January 2012 and expanded to include a further 2 in 2013.
+The Foundation was introduced to some of the primary schools in Modimolle in October 2011 during the Department of Basic Education’s annual National Nutrition Week.
+The in-school nutrition programme began with just three schools in January 2012, and expanded to include a further two schools in 2013.

-Modimolle is near the southern edge of the Waterberg Massif in Limpopo.
-Although it is primarily an agriculture and farming district, wildlife & tourism are an integral part of the economy.
+Modimolle is situated near the southern edge of the Waterberg Massif in Limpopo.
+Although it is primarily an agriculture and farming district, wildlife and tourism are an integral part of the economy.
 However, employment opportunities are limited and predominantly seasonal leading to high levels of poverty and food insecurity.

-The in-school breakfast programme is currently feeding more 6 000 learners per day.
-The 5 schools in this district have a large enrolment with each exceeding 1 000 learners making this province the 2nd largest in terms of the TBF breakfast programme.
+The in-school breakfast programme is currently providing a hot cooked breakfast to more than 6 000 learners per day.
+The five schools in this district have a large enrolment, with each exceeding 1 000 learners, making this province the second largest in terms of the Foundation’s breakfast programme.

-Like most of the schools on TBF’s in-school programme, there has been an improvement in attendance, reduction in absenteeism and late-comers.
+Like most of the schools on TBF’s in-school breakfast programme, there has been an improvement in attendance, a reduction in absenteeism and latecomers.
 Some schools have noticed an increase in enrolment as the in-school breakfast combined with the NSNP lunch guarantees nutritious cooked meals for all its learners.
 Educators expressed their appreciation as the in-school breakfast programme promotes concentration, better lesson participation, more active and healthier learners.